dancju/dancju.github.io/_posts/2014-05-02-aho–corasick.md

 ### POJ 2778

 Counting problem.
 Size of state space is `2000000000 × 95`, therefore we can't simply calculate all the states one by one.
-Since every row is a linear combination of the prior row, __exponentiation of matrices by squaring__ can be applied to optimize the algorithm asymptotically.
+Since every row is a linear combination of the prior row, **exponentiation of matrices by squaring** can be applied to optimise the algorithm asymptotically.

 ```cpp
 inline uint8_t c2i(char x) {